Does Coolant Evaporate? (Coolant Loss)

 Within the closed coolant system, there is nowhere else for the water to go.
 Although a small amount of air may be present, it’s negligible.

-Once the air reaches 100% humidity, it can’t soak up any more.
+Once the air reaches 100% humidity, it can’t absorb any more.

 Thus, a minuscule amount of water may evaporate when the engine is on.
 But you could probably count the droplet losses on one hand.